COVID-19 closures and schedule changes

 • Mercy Health Foundation Ada has postponed the Mercy Black & White Ball until July 31, and the Mercy Golf Classic has been rescheduled for Oct.
 5.

 • Oklahoma School for the Deaf in Sulphur and Oklahoma School for the Blind in Muskogee are closed for the rest of the year.
-Distance learning plans began Monday.
+Distance learning plans are underway.
 OSD and OSB are divisions of Oklahoma Department of Rehabilitation Services.

 • Papa Gjorgjo has carry-out or curbside pickup service.